pknielski/pknielski.github.io/_posts/2020-01-15-pansearedsteak.md

 What kind?
 Well, it’s really up to you, but here’s a primer about my favorite choices.

 Kansas City/New York strip-are these different?
 Maybe?
-In my supermarket, it’s just called strip steak.
+In my supermarket, it’s sometimes called New York strip steak, sometimes just strip steak.
 This is a longish medium marbled (fat lines throughout the meat that adds to its tastiness) cut.

 Rib-eye: My favorite for flavor (very marbled) but fatty and not to everyone’s taste.